artahadhahd/artahadhahd.github.io/blogposts/Python/read_bytes_from_memory.md

 print(string_at(id(x) + 24))
 ```

-Keep in mind that `id(x)` returns the memory address where x has been restored.
+Keep in mind that `id(x)` returns the memory address where x has been stored.
 We have to add 24 to the memory address of `x` to get the value of it because an `int` object has 24 bytes of metadata.

 For larger integers than what an `int32_t` can hold, we have to use a different method.